-N. USE OF ELECTRONIC DEVICES
+O. USE OF ELECTRONIC DEVICES

-The use of mobile computing devices (like cell phones, iPads, lap tops, etc.) during regular or special city council meetings or study sessions shall be governed by the City Council Policy for the Use of Mobile Computing Devices, adopted by the City Council on June 18, 2013, by Resolution No. 2013-67, as the same may be amended from time to time.
+The use of mobile computing devices (like cell phones, iPads, lap tops, etc.) during regular or special city council meetings or study sessions to look up documents on the agenda or access information pertaining to the council meeting is expressly permitted.
+Each elected official shall receive a functioning mobile computing device for his or her official use as set forth in the City Council Policy for the Use of Mobile Computing Devices, adopted by the City Council on June 18, 2013, by Resolution No. 2013-66, as the same may be amended from time to time.
+Mobile computing devices may be used for all City business, including note-taking, public meeting preparation, electronic mail communication, to store and use or modify documents, and internet research.